Urban rail in the United Kingdom

-Urban or suburban rail plays a key role in public transport in many of the United Kingdom's major cities.
+Urban and suburban rail plays a key role in public transport in many of the major cities of the United Kingdom.
 Urban rail refers to the train service between city centres and suburbs or nearby towns that acts as a main mode of transport for travellers on a daily basis.
+They consist of several railway lines connecting city centre stations of major cities to suburbs and surrounding towns.

+Train services and ticketing are fully integrated with the national rail network and are not considered separate.
+In London, a route for Crossrail 2 has been safeguarded.

+Overview

 Advantages over light rail

 Unlike most light rail systems, most urban rail networks are part of National Rail, which often allows easy interchange with mainline rail, and only one ticket needs to be bought if a journey includes both mainline and urban rail.
-Bicycles can be taken on board in the majority of cases, and existing railways can be used, rather than new light railways being built.

-Urban rail usually has higher capacity than light rail because of longer trains (but often lower frequency), and higher average speed because of fewer stops.
+Bicycles can be taken on board in the majority of cases, and existing railways can be used, rather than new light railways being built.Urban rail usually has higher capacity than light rail because of longer trains (but often lower frequency), and higher average speed because of fewer stops.

 In some cases, suburban railway networks have their own ticketing system, as in West Yorkshire.